-Within the K–2 Reading Foundations Skills Block, specifically, there is a strong focus on building students’ growth mindset: noticing that their ability grows with their effort.
-This is addressed during a daily closing routine where students reflect on how the content of the lesson and specific learning or actions they’ve taken will contribute to helping them become more proficient readers.
+Within the K-2 Reading Foundations Skills Block, specifically, there is a strong focus on building students' growth mindset: noticing that their ability grows with their effort.
+This is addressed during a daily closing routine in which students reflect on how the content of the lesson and specific learning or actions they've taken will contribute to them becoming more proficient readers.

 Grade 1, Module 1 focuses more specifically on goal setting.
 The last lesson in each cycle provides time for the teacher to meet with each differentiated small group to administer an assessment that reflects the phase students are working at in relation to the focus of the cycle.
 In Module 1, the concept of "feedback to improve" is introduced and developed.
 To help students understand this idea, use metaphors such as a sports team reviewing tapes of prior games to learn and improve for their next game; tell students that in all walks of life people look for information to help them improve.
 The cycle assessments are designed in such a way that students, with teachers' support, can look at their work to see what knowledge/skill they have under control and what is not yet solid.
 Teachers help students select a goal that they will focus on during their independent work throughout the following week.

 No purchase necessary.
 Engagement texts and decodables are included in the module materials.

 - "Open a Book, Unlock a Door" (written by EL Education for instructional purposes) (Cycle 1)